AREAL-GT/embrs/docs_raw/log_files.md

 - Each log within a log folder will be automatically dated as shown in the structure above.

 ## Initial Fire State Log
-- In the top level of a log will be a file called `init_fire_state.pkl`.
+- In the top level of a log will be a file called `init_state.parquet`.
-- This file captures the initial state of the sim which will be the same for each run of a simulation
+- This file captures the initial state of the sim which will be the same for each run of a simulation.
-- It is used by the visualization tool to load the initial state of each sim
+- It is used by the visualization tool to load the initial state of each sim.
-- You would also need to load this file if trying to reconstruct a state at a certain time step of the sim (see example x)
+- You would also need this file if trying to reconstruct a state at a certain time step of the sim.

 ## Run Folder
 - Each simulation run gets a dedicated folder within a log that is numbered by the order of execution
 - All the data specific to that simulation run is stored in this folder

-## Simulation Log File
+## Simulation Log Files
-- Within the run folder you will find the simulation log file titled `log.msgpack`.
-This file stores the changes to the state at each time-step
+- Within each `run_*` folder you will find Parquet files capturing the simulation:
+  - `cell_logs.parquet`: cell state changes over time.
+  - `agent_logs.parquet`: agent positions (if any).
+  - `action_logs.parquet`: actions performed by control code.
+  - `prediction_logs.parquet`: predictions logged during the run.
-- This is the file that is loaded by the visualization tool to replay the states of the simulation over time.
+- These files are loaded by the visualization tool to replay the simulation.
+Use them (plus `init_state.parquet`) to reconstruct a state at any time step.
-- If you would like to reconstruct a state at a certain time step you would need to load this file [see the example code.](examples:sim_logs)

 ## Status Logs
 Also within the run folder you will find the status log file title `status_log.json`.
 This file is a human-readable log file with the following information: